sifzerda/solitaire/README.md

 ## Description

 This is a personal project to create a react MERN stack app which has a number of simple games.
-These were built with ChatGPT help only.

-I made a couple of first attempts at this and ran into problems.
-On the third attempt I realized it was easier to create basic working dnd structures and build the card game around them, rather than try to make a conditional click-based display and implement the dnd dynamic later.
+I did not use online instructions, only trial and error and ChatGPT prompting.

 As with minesweeper the game had to be divided up into the smallest working components/units.
 It began as a simple dnd interface where one of 52 boxes (cards) could be dragged and dropped onto 4 rectangles (foundations).
 Then the dnd dynamic was configured to operate according to Solitaire rules, preventing dnd unless there was a match of card suit and rank.

+Lessons learned from building this project:

+- (0) Make the game fully generally, rather than specifically partially
+- (1) Create basic working dnd structures and build the game around them, rather than try to make a conditional click-based display/game, and implement the dnd dynamic later.
+The more moving parts, the harder it is to get dnd in;
+- (2) Create all game display parts (stockpile, foundations, tableau) first, and then give them operational logic, rather than create one fully working part one at a time;
+- (3) Make all possible moves legal and then impose conditions later, rather than build on priori rules.

+<u>Generally: Build God mode, then limit. </u>

 Games:

 - [ ] Minesweeper